jdegand/ionic-cat-wiki/README.md

 ## Continued Development

-- Last images of the `shouldSection` of homepage sometimes are not rendered.
+- Last images of the `shouldSection` in the homepage are not rendered sometimes.

 ## Useful Resources